In-House Sports & Media Lawyer at Sky Sports in London and Foxtel in Australia.

 Initially, I left the legal profession to set up my own property business and to pursue my interest in coaching by working as a performance coach.

 I spent a lot of time mulling over when and how to make the career change.
 As well as much personal soul searching, I worked with a coach who helped me on a range of things from mindset to more practical things such as a transition plan and financial planning.

 I had worked in the legal profession for 10 years and was asking myself whether I wanted to be a lawyer for the next 10 years of my career.
-I enjoyed being a lawyer immensely, and landed two of my dream jobs – one working in sport and the other taking me to Sydney in Australia.
+I enjoyed being a lawyer, and landed two of my dream law jobs - one working in sport and the other taking me to Sydney in Australia.

-However, I had a nagging feeling I wanted to try a more entrepreneurial venture at some point.
-I was also getting much more interested in re-training as a professional coach and developing my own coaching practice at some stage.
+However, I had a nagging feeling there was more for me in my career.
+I wanted to try a more entrepreneurial venture at some point.
+I was also getting much more interested in re-training as a professional coach and developing my own coaching practise at some stage.

 In short, it was to have more control over my time, decisions and direction.
 I also wanted to be able to help individuals make their own changes in their careers/lives through coaching.

 10 years on I can reflect and say it was the right time for me to make the move.
 It's been an interesting journey, with plenty of adjustments needed - a big one being that you have to initially do everything in your new business yourself.
 It's a shock after coming out of a large corporation with all the support that includes.
 I still miss my secretary today!

 My main tip for making the move is to see it as a process.
 It's very unlikely you will suddenly identify the exact next thing to move to, have a 100% positive mindset about it and make the change without some degree of discomfort.
 This is the same for all significant changes in our lives.